JSpeedie/scribbles-c-/basic-tcp-client-server/README.md

 2. Forking or starting a new thread would come with greater code complexity.
 In order to implement the desired functionality in a multiprocess or multithreaded way, we would need to use a lock on the `SensorDataReader` the server initializes before accepting clients.
-This is not prohibitively difficult to implement, but would open up the code to race conditions, and increases the complexity of the code.
+This is not difficult to implement, but making the code multithreaded opens it up to the possibility of race conditions, and increases the complexity of the code.
 This means the code would be harder to maintain and (as mentioned previously) since client handling is so minimal, it seems to me like this is not a desirable trade off.

 # TODO